PRG-Fandom/fandom-asset/Naming Schema.md

 > Skill-Lotus-Signature <br>

 ### Standard
-These are icons that will be applied for every characters.
+These are icons are for every characters.
 - Skill-Awakening
 - Skill-QTE
 - Skill-Katana (this is for basic attacks using katana)